 The MayDay Group holds regular colloquia, which serves to explore and interrogate a given MDG Action Ideal.
 Dates and locations vary at the discretion of the host.
 Click on any of the Colloquia below for more information, abstracts, and/or complete papers from past events.

-MDG 29 will be held June 21-24, 2017 at the Suderman Conservatory of Music, Gettysburg College, Gettysburg, Pennsylvania.
+MDG 29 was held June 21-24, 2017 at the Suderman Conservatory of Music, Gettysburg College, Gettysburg, Pennsylvania.
 The focus of the colloquium is Thinking Critically About Institutions and Individuals.
 Visit the MGD 29 website for additional information.

 MDG 27 was held in New Orleans, June 16-19, 2015, in conjunction with the 9th International Symposium on the Sociology of Music Education (ISSME).
 Click here to read ACT 15 (3), which features papers presented at ISSME 9. http://act.maydaygroup.org/

-MDG 24 was held at Michigan State Univeristy, East Lansing, Michigan.
+MDG 24 was held at Michigan State University, East Lansing, Michigan.
 The focus of the colloquium was “The Aims of Music Education.”
 Visit the MDG 24 website.

 MDG 1 – MayDay Group 1 was held at SUNY Buffalo, NY, May 1-2 1993 and was titled, “Symposium on the Foundations of Music Education.”
 As the first MDG symposium, the focus was on the asking a priori questions key to music teaching and learning in schools in order to help teachers think critically about practice.
 Questions included: How do you define education?
 How do you measure success in the arts?
 What is music good for?
 How should music be taught?
 What model should we use?
 What is music?